DevMountain/Hosting-Digital-Ocean/README.md

 ###### Customize the README

 By default your README is full of boilerplate docs about create-react-app.
 Delete all of this and replace it with your own content.
 A good use for this README is to introduce users to your app with an introduction or overview or images that help the user understand how the app works.
 This can be particularly useful for portfolio pieces, since potential employers will have an intro page showing them what your app is all about and what they should expect.

+Some tips on creating a good README file:

+- Include summary of tech used
+- The time-scale of the project
+- Purpose of the project
+- The problems the project aimed to solve
+- Technologies/techniques used to solve the problems
+  - also why you chose that particular tech
+- Project **screenshots**
+- Link to the actual website to show live example
+- List of group members (if group project) _with_ links to personal githubs and portfolios
+- Anything else you think worthy of sharing, _but_ don't be too wordy - keep the reader's attention

 </details>